Ficool

 VIEW MORE

-Chapter 1 - Chapter 1: Two Different Worlds!
+Chapter 1 - Two Different Worlds!

 "So, this is the school…"

 Seishin High was well-funded by powerful private organizations, its board filled with elite families whose children studied there.
-It had every academic stream, a staggering array of clubs, and more sports than Daichi even knew existed.
+It had every academic stream, a staggering array of clubs, and more sports than Akito even knew existed.

-And then, there was Daichi Sato.
+And then, there was Akito Kujō.

 A typical, average schoolboy with barely passing grades, extreme laziness, and no physical talent worth mentioning.
 His looks were nothing special, his dead-fish eyes hardly inspiring praise, and his plain black hair was neither long nor short enough to be memorable.